DarkGhostHunter/Laratraits/README.md

 ## Usage

 Just check any of these traits.
-Each trait and other classes contains an brief explanation on how to use in the first lines.
+Each one and other classes contains an brief explanation on how to use in the first lines.

 If you want to use one, [just do it](https://www.php.net/manual/en/language.oop5.traits.php).